iarakshana/hw7/README.md

 Always exclude negative values (non-responses!!).

-1. Average (video) game playing (code 120307; [activity codes](http://www.bls.gov/tus/lexiconwex2015.pdf)) for men and women (1 and 2), in three ten-year age groups from 20-29, 30-39, 40-49.
+1. Average (video) game playing (code 120307) for men and women (1 and 2), in three ten-year age groups from 20-29, 30-39, 40-49.
 Use `edited_age` and `edited_sex` so you can keep it to just two tables.
    * Hint: you can do multiple `group by` variables.
    * Hint: to group by age, use the fact that the default integer division in SQL is floor division.
-2. Whether or not the respondent worked last week as a fraction (1 = yes, 2 = no; exclude retired/disabled/unable 3-5 and no answer; see TUFWK [here](http://www.bls.gov/tus/atusintcodebk15.pdf)), grouped by whether or not a spouse or partner was present, or not (1 or 2, v.
+2. Whether or not the respondent worked last week as a fraction (1 = yes, 2 = no; exclude retired/disabled/unable 3-5 and no answer; see TUFWK [here](https://www.bls.gov/tus/atusintcodebk0315.pdf)), grouped by whether or not a spouse or partner was present, or not (1 or 2, v.
 3; see TRSPPRES; same [resource](http://www.bls.gov/tus/atusintcodebk15.pdf)).
 3. State with the lowest fraction of high school graduates.
-   * [CPS codebook](http://www.bls.gov/tus/atuscpscodebk15.pdf), variable PEEDUCA -- 39 or higher.
+Refer to the table in the "twisty" above -- HS is 39.
-4. Average marital status (spouse or partner present; again 1 or 2, v.
-3), by educational attainment.
+4. Average marital status (`spouse_or_partner_present`; again 1 or 2, v.
+3), by `educational_attainment`.
    * Use respondent `spouse_or_partner_present` and cps `educational_attainment`.
 Require that the educational attainment be non-negative.
 5. Average housework (activity code 02XXXX, i.e., all those starting by 02, see [here](http://www.bls.gov/tus/lexiconwex2015.pdf) -- use floor division, which is the default) by sex and educational attainment.
 6. Respondent married average (spouse_or_partner_present = `TRSPPRES` = 1) grouped by attended religions services (activity code 140101; [data dictionary](http://www.bls.gov/tus/lexiconwex2015.pdf)).
 Consider only respondents reporting Sunday (`dow_of_diary_day`, 1), Friday (6) or Saturday (7), and households with kids.
 (Note that the most-naive interpretation understates the difference, significantly, due to contamination over which is the religious day).